mycroftwilde/Portainer_Templates/README.md

 #### 1. Proxmox: LXC

-See the scripts by [tteck here](https://github.com/tteck/Proxmox) for help with setting up Proxmox LXC's
+See the scripts by [TTeck Here](https://github.com/tteck/Proxmox) for help with setting up Proxmox LXC's

 #### 2. Proxmox: New Host and Home Assistant Setup